tramhao/termusic/README.md

 #### Protobuf

 This is required to build and run termusic.
-For ubuntu: `apt-get protubuf-compiler`, For arch: `paru -S protobuf`.
+For ubuntu: `apt-get protobuf-compiler`, For arch: `paru -S protobuf`.

 #### Dbus